moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 <hr/>
 ## How much does it cost?

 The preview is free!
-You should except good prices as we designed our own hardware for the cloud.
+You should expect good prices as we designed our own hardware for the cloud.